 Your PCB design is like a novel.
-The words of that novel are the parts you use.
+The words of that novel are the you use.
 You wouldn’t write a novel without defining the language structure; you need syntax, grammar, organization, and diction.
 You know everything that you want to place in your design, you just have to define it.

-Once you define the parts in your ECAD environment, keeping them all organized in libraries can be a challenge.
+Once you define the in your ECAD environment, keeping them all organized in libraries can be a challenge.
 We tend to focus on the end product of our designs.
-Printed circuit boards might serve as the backbones of our technology, but the design data that makes them is just as important.
+Printed boards might serve as the backbones of our technology, but the design data that makes them is just as important.

 Without the building blocks of verified and approved design data, we’re left with uncertainty during the manufacturing and assembly process.
 With today’s technology reaching microscopic levels of precision, we can’t afford any uncertainty during the design process.
 That’s why maintaining data integrity should be at the top of our priority list.
 To continue to create cutting-edge, innovative technology, we must continue to develop the methods we use to manage our design data.